The-Back-Room/The-Back-Room.github.io/Social.md

 ### Twitch Channels
 These Twitch streamers are supported by our community.

 - [Gixxium](https://www.twitch.tv/gixxium) - Streams a variety of games, often with a focus on horror and indie titles.
+Hop on over and join the Goblin Army if you want to have a good time.
 - [DoctorWurm](https://www.twitch.tv/doctorwurm) - Streams a variety of games, often with a focus on retro, indie, and classic titles.
+Hop on over and join the Wurmlings if you want to have a good time.
-- [PheonixDaBoss](https://www.twitch.tv/pheonixdaboss) - Streams a variety of games, often with a focus on action and fps titles.
+- [PheonixDaBoss](https://www.twitch.tv/pheonixdaboss) - Streams a variety of games, often with a focus on action, fps, and shooter titles.
+Hop on over if you want to have a good time.